Automixer: History

-Frank J. Clement and Bell Labs received a patent in 1969 for a multiple station conference telephone system that switched its output to the loudest input.
+Frank J. Clement and Bell Labs received a patent in 1969 for a multiple-station conference telephone system that switched its output to the loudest input.
 The next year, Emil Torick and Richard G. Allen were granted a patent for an "Automatic Gain Control System with Noise Variable Threshold", an adaptive threshold circuit invention with its patent assignation going to Columbia Broadcasting System.

-Some systems using electro-mechanical switching in regard to microphone activation were engineered in the late 1960s and early 1970s.
+Some systems using electro-mechanical switching for microphone activation were engineered in the late 1960s and early 1970s.
 Peter W. Tappan and Robert F. Ancha devised a system of seat sensors that would activate one of 350 hidden microphones at the Seventeenth Church of Christ, Scientist in Chicago in 1970.
-From approximately 1968, Ken Patterson and Diversified Concepts developed a hardware system that could detect the "Number of Open Microphones" (NOM) and attenuate the master output by an amount which increased with a higher number of microphones in use.
+From approximately 1968, Ken Patterson and Diversified Concepts developed a hardware system that could detect the number of open microphones (NOM) and attenuate the master output by an amount which increased with a higher number of microphones in use.
 This latter system was public domain.

 In 1971, Gregory Maston of Bell Labs filed for a patent involving a circuit that could switch between several audio sources based on their levels.
 The loudest one was latched into the mix.
-This system did not ramp switched signals smoothly in and out and did not maintain a constant ambience.
+This system did not ramp switched signals smoothly in and out and did not maintain a constant ambient noise level.
 It was intended for speakerphone conferencing applications.
 In 1972, Keith A. T. Knox with the British Post Office Corporation developed an adaptive threshold gate circuit intended for speakerphone usage.
 The system used a second microphone somewhat near the first to sense ambient noise level.

-Dan Dugan showed his first "Adaptive Threshold Automatic Microphone Mixing System" in 1974 at the 49th Audio Engineering Society (AES) meeting in New York, and was granted a patent for a control apparatus for sound reinforcement systems which sensed ambient sound level in the environment of a theater to control each microphone's individual level.
+Dan Dugan showed his first Adaptive Threshold Automatic Microphone Mixing System in 1974 at the 49th Audio Engineering Society (AES) meeting in New York, and was granted a patent for a control apparatus for sound reinforcement systems which sensed ambient sound level in the environment of a theater to control each microphone's level.
 In 1976, Dugan was granted a patent for an automatic microphone mixing process whereby the total gain of the system remains constant.
 He began manufacturing his first automixer system, the Model A, based on his two patents.
 Dugan built 60 units, with the first, hand-assembled one taken to Bell Labs to be installed in their conference room for Harvey Fletcher.
-The algorithm was simple and effective: Each individual input channel is attenuated by an amount, in dB, equal to the difference, in dB, between that channel's level and the sum of all channel levels.
+The algorithm was simple and effective: "Each individual input channel is attenuated by an amount, in dB, equal to the difference, in dB, between that channel's level and the sum of all channel levels."
 Dugan licensed the system to Altec which released several automixer models including the 1674A, -B and -C series and the 1684A, all focusing on speech applications.
-(The 1684A became an Electrovoice product and is currently administered by their Commercial division.)
 The earliest Altec product implementation was regarded as inferior within the commercial audio contractor industry, and other manufacturers began to design their own automixer products.